ladder/ladder/README.md

 * `:base_uri ('urn:x-ladder')`: Tells Ladder the base (root) URI to use for generating model URIs.
 For a Rack-based linked data application, this will typically be the HTTP(S) URL, eg. "http://some.domain/my_application/"
 * `:localize_fields (false)`: When set to `true`, Ladder will set fields defined using `#property` to be localized by default.
 * `:one_sided_relations (false)`: When set to `true`, Ladder will set relations defined using `#property` to be [one-sided many-to-many](http://mongoid.org/en/mongoid/docs/relations.html#has_and_belongs_to_many) relations.
 Otherwise, it will define has-and-belongs-to-many (HABTM) relations.
+* `:with_relations`: When set to `true`, Ladder will always include directly related objects when serializing JSON-LD.

 ## Contributing